Bagavathi: Production

 Lakshmi Movie Makers initially started the project Unnai Ninaithu with Vijay directed by Vikraman; however Vijay left that film due to creative differences, with Suriya replacing him and the production company instead started a new project Bhagavathi with A. Venkatesh directing.
 Venkatesh selected a newcomer, Jai, to play the role of Guna after seeing him at Jai's uncle, Deva's, recording studio, noting Jai's resemblance to Vijay.
 The film was shot at various locations including Chennai, Nellore, Araku Valley, Vishakhapatnam with two songs picturised at Sydney, Australia.
 Prior to the title being confirmed as Bagavathi, the maker considered the title Namma Aalu.

 Soundtrack

 The soundtrack consists of six songs composed by Deva.

 Deva composed twelve tunes out of which the film's director chose six tunes.
 The song "Allu Allu" is based on "Nari Narain" by Egyptian singer Hisham Abbas.
-The songs "July Malargale" and "Saiyo Saiyo" are based on "Jaana" and "Suno to Deewana Dil", respectively, from the album Suno to Deewana Dil, which was composed by Anand Raaj Anand and performed by Kamaal Khan.
 The song "Kai..
 Kai.." is based on "Raanu Raanu" from the Telugu film Jayam.